How Einstein's Equation Emerges From CFT$_2$: Intuitive understanding of the derivation

-\underline{The dynamics of Entanglement Entropy} To study the mixed state entanglement entropy in CFT$_2$, referring to Fig. (\ref{fig:S=EWCS}), we take a time slice of an infinite bipartite system.
-Segments $A,B$ are separated by regions $C,D$.
-The Brown-Henneaux's formula \cite{Brown1986} $c=3R_{\text{AdS}}/2G^{(3)}$ is assumed. $\gamma_1,\gamma_2$ and $L_{AB}$ are all geodesics.
-RT formula gives $\gamma_1 = S_{vN}(C:ABD)$ and $\gamma_2 = S_{vN}(D:ABC)$, where we also use the geodesic itself to denote its length.
-From the Ultra-parallel theorem \cite{Buser} (Theorem 1.1.6)) in hyperbolic geometry, the shortest curve connects $\gamma_1$ and $\gamma_2$ is a unique geodesic $L_{AB}$.
-This geodesic is identified as EWCS, $E_W(A:B):=L_{AB}$.
-From the figure, we see $\xi_1$ and $\xi_2$ fix $\gamma_1$, $\xi_3$ and $\xi_4$ fix $\gamma_2$, $L_{AB}$ is completely fixed by $\gamma_1$ and $\gamma_2$.
-Therefore, $(x(\xi_i),z(\xi_i))$ and $(x'(\xi_i), z'(\xi_i))$ are functions of $\xi_i$'s.
-Obviously $E_W(A:B)$ is a finite quantity and the end points of $L_{AB}$ move freely in the bulk accompanied with the variations of $A,B$ accordingly.
-The picture also demonstrates explicitly how an extra dimension arises from the boundary theory: four points on the boundary leads to two points in the bulk.
-It is not hard to imagine the same pattern holds also for higher dimensional theories.
+Now considering AdS$_3$ geometry, on the conformal boundary, two segments $A$ and $B$ are disjoint.
+Referring to Figure \ref{fig:geodesic}, $\gamma_1$ and $\gamma_2$ are both geodesics.
+From the Ultra-parallel theorem \cite{Buser2010} (Theorem 1.1.6) in hyperbolic geometry, the shortest curve connecting $\gamma_1$ and $\gamma_2$ is a unique geodesic $L_{AB}$.
+So, $(t,x,z)$ and $(t',x',z')$ are completely fixed by the four $\xi_i$.
+The picture also demonstrates explicitly how an extra dimension arises from the boundary theory: four points on the boundary lead to two points in the bulk.
+Note four points on the boundary have eight parameters.
+However, two of these turn out to be gauge parameters \cite{Jiang:2025tqu}.
+The remaining six independent parameters exactly match two points in the 3-dimensional bulk.